saymrwulf/openssl/notes.md

 2024-05-31T22:26:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (openssl) 2024-05-31T17:00:00 - Implementing approach from a new paper read last night (openssl) 2024-07-13T20:22:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (openssl)
+2003 paper) (openssl) 2024-05-31T17:00:00 - Implementing approach from a new paper read last night (openssl) 2024-07-13T20:22:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (openssl) 2024-07-13T18:27:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (openssl)